DanMcInerney/xsscrapy/README.md

 ```

-XSS vulnerabilities are reported in xsscrapy-vulns.txt
+XSS vulnerabilities are reported in example.com-vulns.txt or xsscrapy-vulns.txt when no domain can be extracted

 Dependencies